LouDnl/USBSID-Pico/README.md

 ### Where to buy
 You can buy assembled boards (minus Pico) while available from me - send me a message on any of my socials - or at [PCBWay here](https://www.pcbway.com/project/shareproject/USBSID_Pico_c99c9748.html).
 Ordering at PCBWay will require you to order atleast 5 boards + assembly.
+### Schematic and BOM
+If you're up to it you can create your own development board by using the provided [schematic](resources/v1.0-schematic.pdf) and [interactive BOM](https://loudnl.github.io/).
 ### PCB Features
 - Supports all MOS SID chips e.g. MOS6581, MOS6582 & MOS8580
 - Supports SID chip replacements e.g. [SIDKick-Pico](https://github.com/frntc/SIDKick-pico), [SwinSID](https://github.com/dmantione/swinsid), ARMSID (untested), FPGASID (untested)